MikeSWang/Triumvirate/docs/source/installation.rst

 .. code-block:: console
     :caption: Linux

-    # Optional: only if `CXX` previously set to a non-GNU compiler.
+    # Optional: only if `CXX` previously set to a non-GCC compiler.
     $ export CXX=g++
-    $ export CFLAGS="${CFLAGS} -fopenmp"
+    $ export CXXFLAGS="${CXXFLAGS} -fopenmp"
     # Optional: only if `-fopenmp` alone does not link properly.
     $ export LDFLAGS="${LDFLAGS} -lgomp"

-On macOS systems, we recommend one first installs either the GNU compiler or the LLVM compiler plus libomp using Homebrew,
+On macOS systems, we recommend one first installs either the GCC compiler or the LLVM compiler plus libomp using Homebrew,

 .. code-block:: console
     :caption: macOS

-    $ brew install gcc          # GNU compiler; or
+    $ brew install gcc          # GCC compiler; or
     $ brew install llvm libomp  # LLVM compiler with libomp

 and then set the relevant environmental variables,

 .. tabs::

-    .. code-tab:: console macOS with GNU compiler
+    .. code-tab:: console macOS with GCC compiler

         # HINT: assuming version 11 for brew formula 'gcc'
         $ export CXX=$(brew --prefix gcc)/bin/g++-11
-        $ export CFLAGS="${CFLAGS} -fopenmp"
+        $ export CXXFLAGS="${CXXFLAGS} -fopenmp"

     .. code-tab:: console macOS with LLVM compiler plus libomp

         $ export CXX=$(brew --prefix llvm)/bin/clang++
-        $ export CFLAGS="${CFLAGS} -Xpreprocessor -fopenmp"
+        $ export CXXFLAGS="${CXXFLAGS} -Xpreprocessor -fopenmp"
         $ export LDFLAGS="${LDFLAGS} -L$(brew --prefix libomp)/lib -lomp"

-These are the instructions for general OpenMP compilation; for the OpenMP build of |Triumvirate|, the default |Makefile|_ (located at the repository diretory root) assumes the GNU compiler and automatically sets the appropriate comliation options; if you would like to use the LLVM compiler on macOS, simply comment out the instructions for the GNU compiler and uncomment the corresponding lines for the LLVM compiler.
+These are the instructions for general OpenMP compilation; for the OpenMP build of |Triumvirate|, the default |Makefile|_ (located at the repository diretory root) assumes the GCC compiler and automatically sets the appropriate comliation options; if you would like to use the LLVM compiler on macOS, simply comment out the instructions for the GCC compiler and uncomment the corresponding lines for the LLVM compiler.